tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

 the settings that make our model most accurate.

-In short, θ∗ is the argmin over the expectation of our data distribution of the loss function, so it’s the
+In short, θ* is the argmin over the expectation of our data distribution of the loss function, so it’s the

-θ

 parameter that minimizes the expectation of the loss function.
 The loss function compares our model

 to the ground truth.
 We get this by optimizing over a dataset, which is sampled from the distribution,

 D. The lower the expectation of the loss function, the more accurate our model is.

-2